REGISTERED STUDENT ORGANIZATIONS

 Any RSO seeking funds must complete and submit the Funding Request form for each event or line item.
 It is recommended that a representative attend the Second Hearing of the Senate.
 This will typically occur two weeks after the first reading.
 The representative is expected to be prepared and professional in presenting the description/details of the request and answering all questions.

 All Funding Requests are expected to follow the S&A Fee Spending Guidelines.
-If you would like a copy of the S&A Fee Spending Guidelines, please see Kasey Webster in SAC 130B.
+If you would like a copy of the S&A Fee Spending Guidelines, please see Katie Gilsdorf in SAC 130D.
 Examples of items which cannot be funded:

 - Alcoholic beverages